Jeroen-DeMeester/knowledge-graphs-vocab/index.md

 ## Classes

 - `jdm:Person` – A human individual
-- `jdm:Organization` – An organization such as a company, museum, ...
+- `jdm:Organization` – An organization: a company, museum, ...
 - `jdm:Museum` – A museum institution

 ## Properties